anonymousgopher/Gophercon2024/Proposal.md

 On every iteration of the loop, we should check if the max delay has been reached so we can stop the ticker and exit the goroutine as soon as the job is done.
 It’s noteworthy to mention that the value of the multiplier provided must be greater than 1, otherwise we would end up consuming messages at a faster rate.

-In the next section, we will dive into the other side of our pressure relief valve and talk about how we transition between the two.
+In the next section, we will dive into the other side of our pressure relief valve and talk about how we transition between the two states.

 # Recovery
 They say what goes up must come down.
 In the context of the pressure relief valve we have built so far, this means that once the pressure dies down, the valve should slowly return to its original position.
 In other words, when the alert is cleared, we want to slowly increase the rate of processing until we return to the normal rate of processing.